 All in all, it was a great year to be a hoops fanatic.
 I can say for sure 2016 will be better but I can say that I'll be watching!

-In one of my previous post I mentioned how most of today's generation of athletes do not fully understand what it takes to maximize their potential....and I stand by my opinion.
+In one of my previous post I mentioned how most of today's generation of players do not fully understand what it takes to maximize their potential....and I stand by my opinion.

-For those who have these grand ambitions of going pro, taking care of their families and running their own empire, the journey starts now, like right now!
-Most of us are blessed enough to
+For those who have grand ambitions of going pro, taking care of their families and running their own empire the journey starts now, like right now!
+Most of us are not blessed enough to wake up one day and just be great.
+In fact, no one really so you have to invest in yourself and by invest I mean TIME IS MONEY!
+The formula is simple: If you put maximum TIME (and effort) into perfecting your craft, both physically and mentally, that work should lead you to the MONEY....and lots of it.

 Westchester, New York native Torey Thomas is more than just a basketball player.
 He is a brand!
 After leading Holy Cross to an NCAA appearance in 2007 he has been playing basketball professionally overseas, sharpening his skills and stacking accolades as a premiere point guard.
 When he's not terrorizing opposing teams Torey manages his foundation, the New York Blaze Athletic Club, which operates out of his hometown White Plains, NY.
 The opportunity he provides for the youth basketball players of New York are one he is very passionate about and is shows at his annual NY Blaze tournament every summer where dozens of teams come out and showcase the city's best young players.
 I've known Torey for nearly 10 years and its easy to see why he's the hometown hero.
 His humbleness, generosity and passion for the game are all examples of why you can't walk the streets of White Plains without seeing someone rocking a GoTorey tee shirt.
 Here's is a peak into the life or Mr. Thomas; a baller, a philanthropist, a friend and a role model.
 Enjoy!